American Goldfinch, birds in flight, the typical flight call (July, ME).

 Ti-hoo, the call of recently fledged birds(Sep, NJ).

-This is the characteristic zzzreeee call that is commonly heard from perched birds, and occasionally in flight too (Mar, PA).
+Pine Siskins have a distinctive zzzreeee call that is commonly heard from perched birds, and occasionally in flight too (Mar, PA).

 Another common call is waaee.
 American Goldfinch and Common Redpoll have very similar calls to this one (Apr, PA).

-Flock calls, a number of siskins calling from a tree-top (Mar, PA).
+Various calls, a number of siskins calling from a tree-top (Mar, PA).

 These calls were made by a female Purple Finch that was with fledglings.
 The fledgling calls are a yo-whee (4 out of the first 5 calls on the recording), but the other calls are by the adult bird.
 There is also a Song Sparrow and Yellow Warbler singing (July, ME).